Jonathankyau/Opinions-Social-Network/README.md

 - [ ] Enable users to update their opinions
 - [x] Add a downvote button
 - [ ] Make photograph upload optional
+- [ ] Limit downvote to one per user per post
+- [ ] Limit upvote to one per user per post

 ---